Geopolitics Just Became Machine-Readable (AI Agents, Prediction Markets, and Real-Time Power Pricing)

 Integration With China AI Intelligence Graph

-Machine-readable diplomacy is the transformation of geopolitics into a computable system.
+Machine-readable diplomacy is the conversion of geopolitics into a computable system.

-It enables AI agents to interpret, simulate, and act upon global political dynamics as structured probability spaces rather than narrative events.
+It allows AI agents and prediction markets to interpret, simulate, and reprice global political dynamics as structured probability spaces rather than narrative events.

-Machine-readable diplomacy is the interface layer between AI agents and global political reality.
+Machine-readable diplomacy is the interface layer between AI agents, markets, and global state formation.

 Related Reading